volidesus/SuperTicTacToe/README.md

 # Super-TicTacToe
 # What is this?
 Super-TicTacToe is my recreation of Super TicTacToe.
 Can be played against AI.
-Made using raylib in C++.
+Made using raylib in C.

 # Screenshot
 ![Screenshot](https://github.com/user-attachments/assets/25a28b8f-137f-4a14-aa04-0b240d5d4c14)